Diabetes Foot Care

-- Avoid thong sandals, flip-flops, pointed-toe and
+- Avoid thong sandals, flip flops, pointed-toe and

 open-toe shoes, and very high heels.

-- Wear shoes that can be adjusted with laces,
+- Wear shoes that can be adjusted with laces, buckles, or

 tears or bumps that may cause pressure or irritation.

-- If you have nerve damage, give your feet a break
+- If you have nerve damage, give your feet a break or

 change shoes after five hours to change the pressure points on different

 areas of your feet.

 - If you experience repeated problems with your feet, ask

 your doctor if special shoes would help.

-- Socks can provide an extra layer of soft
+- Socks can provide an extra layer of soft protection

 between your foot and your shoe.